rortizmerino/GenomicsWorkshop/Lesson1.md

 Displays the name of every program that starts with `pw`.

-## Summary

-We now know how to move around our file system using the command line.
-This gives us an advantage over interacting with the file system through a GUI as it allows us to work on a remote server, carry out the same set of operations on a large number of files quickly, and opens up many opportunities for using bioinformatic software that is only available in command line versions.

-In the next few episodes, we'll be expanding on these skills and seeing how using the command line shell enables us to make our workflow more efficient and reproducible.

 ## Moving around the file system

-We've learned how to use `pwd` to find our current location within our file system.
-We've also learned how to use `cd` to change locations and `ls` to list the contents of a directory.
-Now we're going to learn some additional commands for moving around within our file system.

 Use the commands we've learned so far to navigate to the `shell_data/untrimmed_fastq` directory, if you're not already there.